humdrum-tools/humdrum-documentation/guide/ch09/index.md

 Repetition Operators
 --------------------

 Another metacharacter is the plus sign (`+`).
-The plus sign means \"one or more consecutive instances of the previous expression.\" For example,
+The plus sign means "one or more consecutive instances of the previous expression."
+For example,

 ``